-GPHY 284 is the first in a series of three courses in Geographic Information Science.
-Students are introduced spatial data and thematic map design.
+GPHY 284 is the first in a series of three courses in Geographic Information Science, Students are introduced to fundamental principles, concepts, and quantitative methods in GIS and modern cartography, with emphasis on spatial data and thematic map design.
 The embedded lab exposes students to spatial data models and techniques of computer mapping in cartography.
 This is a three-credithour course that consists of two hours of lecture and two hours of lab per week.
 Students completing this course will understand fundamental spatial data models, principles, data processing techniques, and how they are used to create graphic output representing geographic phenomena.
 3.000 Credit hours